userapp-io/userapp-ruby/README.md

     result = api.[service].[method](:[argument] => [value])

 Please note that you need to mark the method that you want to call with one or several arguments.
-I.e. `api.user.get()` will NOT call the API `user.get`, instead, it will only instatiate a service called user.get.
-To call a method on a service you need to pass arguments.
+I.e. `api.user.get()` will NOT call the API `user.get`, instead, it will only instantiate a service called `user.get`.
+So to call a method on a service you need to pass arguments.
 If you don't have any arguments, you can just pass `nil`.
 I.e. the correct call would look like `api.user.get(nil)`.

 #### Some examples